Wayrion/jetbrains-llm-eval/README.md

 		 --visualize
 	 ```

-	 The command prints a JSON summary that includes pass@1, emits per-task records to `results.jsonl`, and renders a companion PNG report when `--visualize` is supplied.
+	 The command prints a JSON summary that includes pass@1, emits per-task records to `results.jsonl`, and renders a combined runtime/token PNG report when `--visualize` is supplied.

 ### Additional CLI Examples